 Poppo added that Eugene expressed frustration at not being able to "score" anything on Miami Beach, presumably referring to drugs.
 Just before the attack, Eugene began talking "funny talk" about how he was going to kill Poppo, and how they were both going to die.
 Poppo had said nothing to provoke the aggression.
 "He must have been souped up on something," Poppo told police.

 "He mashed my face into the sidewalk," he said.
 "My face is all bent and mashed up.
 My eyes, my eyes got plucked out.
 He was strangling me in wrestling holds at the same time he was plucking my eyes out."
-[CDC: 'The Zombie Apocalypse Isn't Coming']

 Because police shot Eugene dead at the scene, likely saving Poppo's life, and because the toxicology reports performed on his body turned up nothing but marijuana, we may never know what, exactly, Eugene was "souped up" on.

 Experts say the marijuana in his system definitely could not have triggered his cannibalistic attack.
 The notion that pot could be responsible "is outrageous, and out of the question," said Dr. Bruce Goldberger, professor and director of toxicology at the University of Florida.
 "Marijuana will not cause this type of behavior."